Amos47/2400/Chapter5/Ch05_Basics.md

 <a class="underlined-link" href="http://limn.it/can-an-algorithm-be-wrong/" target="_blank">Source</a>

-Apparently, Twitter's algorithm is quite a bit more sophisticated.
+Apparently, Twitter's algorithm is quite a bit more sophisticated than our simple *incidence algorithm*.
 Not only does it matter that a hashtag is popular, it must also be *increasingly* and not just *persistently* popular.
 This is *spiking*.
 Not just *up* but persistently *on the way* up.
 And it can't be popular in isolation.
 It needs to be popular across what Twitter calls *clusters* of users.
 And it just can't be any old recurring and spiking and popular story... it's got to have something more.
 Like not being censored.
 Sounds like gobbledygook to me.
 Twitter was trying to hide something IMHO.
 But who am I to say?

 Now take a listen to the first 10 minutes of this <a class="underlined-link" href="http://www.cbc.ca/radio/spark/pastepisodes/259-algorithm-awareness-mindful-multitasking-going-on-a-data-safari-a-crowd-sourced-hunt-for-marginalia-1.2772167?autoplay=true" target="_blank">CBC Spark podcast</a> (this is examinable content so please do plug in and listen).